4 Billion Years On

 This month in numbers

-Turkmenistan experienced its 2nd warmest April on record in 2026, with an average temperature of 21.72°C, a significant 5.2°C above the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C.
+Turkmenistan experienced its 2nd warmest April on record in 2026, with an average temperature of 21.72°C, a significant anomaly of +5.2°C compared to the 1961–1990 baseline.
+This nearly matched the all-time record set in April 2001.
+Globally, April 2026 was also the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.

 What changed